gyrogami logo

 Categories: Projects and equipment

 This is neither a part 2 of the first jump ring stretcher nor a remade version of it.
 Instead it is a different design for heavy duty applications and to use on existing chains.
-It is less versatile because it's made for a specific purpose and it's more of a spreader than stretcher.
+It is made for a specific purpose being more of a spreader than stretcher.

-The first stretcher was for small or thin wire and individual jump rings, perfect for loop-in-loop chains.
-It could have been made to accommodate thick, strong, and/or chains though I had to draw the line somewhere.
-One tool can't do everything...a tack hammer is quite different than a 15lb sledgehammer.
+The first stretcher is for small or thin wire and individual jump rings, perfect for loop-in-loop chains.
+It wasn't designed to accommodate thick and strong rings or chains.
+One tool can't effectively do everything...a tack hammer is quite different than a 15lb sledgehammer.

-Spreading or stretching jump rings into an elongated rectangle or oval is quite easy in principle.
-There are many ways I have done it: round nose pliers, parallel jaw pliers, dowels, and jigs.
-All worked good but required some finagling to ensure a consistent and precise outcome.
+Spreading or stretching jump rings into an elongated rectangle or oval is easy.
+There are many ways to do it: round nose pliers, parallel jaw pliers, dowels, and jigs.
+All work good but require some finagling to ensure a consistent and precise outcome.
 Efficient they were not.

-So I was making myself a new 2-in-1 necklace using some heavy-duty jump rings: 2.0mm round 0.999 fine silver wire, 3/8" I.D.
-I wanted to stretch them into elongated rectangles and the best tool was my biggest set of round-nose pliers.
+I was making a new 2-in-1 necklace recently.
+The heavy-duty jump rings - 2.0mm round silver wire, 3/8" I.D. - were stretched into elongated rectangles using my biggest set of round-nose pliers.
+With great and unfulfilling effort.

-The problem with thick jump rings is that they don't stretch "fully" and end up looking like a pregnant rectangle.
+The problem with thick jump rings is that they don't stretch "fully" and end up looking like a pregnant oval.
 That can be remedied by squeezing the center section while keeping the (spreading) tension on the ring.
+Third or fourth hand anyone?
 Then a lot of fine-tuning to get it just right followed by sanding and polishing to remove the stress lines from forging.

-That's assuming the ring was centered so it stretched evenly, the weld joint was strong enough to endure the stress (and beautiful enough to be invisible and look symmetrical, naturally), the stretch was consistent from ring to ring, etc. Lots of extra work, in other words.
+That's assuming the ring was centered, stretched evenly, the weld withstood forging (and is nearly invisible and symmetrical, naturally), etc. Lots of extra work, in other words.

-There are many ways I have done it: round nose pliers, parallel jaw pliers, dowels, and jigs.
+There are many ways to do it: round nose pliers, parallel jaw pliers, dowels, and jigs.

 Posted by M: September 28, 2024